| |

 couple more sites that I had previously ignored.

-That's when I found another picture of the exact same spot taken
+To my surprise, I found another picture of the exact same spot taken

 by someone else.
 Unlike the Van de Horst pictures, the photo